When you think of couple Ned and Ariel Fulmer, no-holds-barred silliness is probably the first thing that comes to mind...

 Ariel: In the front bedroom we tore out the old windows and replaced them with one big window as well as replaced the interior doors with pocket doors to make the room feel a little bigger.
 We tore out a built-in in the hallway to make space for the laundry.
 For the guest bath we kept the original footprint but replaced the floors, tile and all the fixtures.

-Ariel: The master was completely torn out and built from the ground up because the foundation slab for the master addition in the 1960’s just wasn’t big enough and we had major plans for a big bedroom with a walk in closet and a large master bath.
-The heart of the house is actually the outdoor space where we built our own deck that can be accessed from the master or the living room.
+Ariel: The main bedroom was completely torn out and built from the ground up because the foundation slab for the bedroom addition in the 1960’s just wasn’t big enough and we had major plans for a big bedroom with a walk in closet and a large bath.
+The heart of the house is actually the outdoor space where we built our own deck that can be accessed from the bedroom or the living room.
 We designed it with big windows and large sliding and french doors so that the outdoors just felt like an extension of the indoors and vice versa.

 Ned: What she said.

 You documented a lot of the renovation on social.
 Was there any part of the process that your followers were surprisingly fascinated by?